fschr/buffalo/README.md

 # License and Redistribution

 This project licensed under the GNU GENERAL PUBLIC LICENSE version 2.
-Everyone is free to use, modify, or redistribute this code, as long as it is noted that the original author is me, Thomas Fischer.
+Everyone is free to use, modify, or redistribute this code, as long as the names of the original authors are noted.

+# Original Authors

+Thomas Fischer
+Benjamin Congdon